13 Best Places to Watch the Sunset in Cape Town

 Since it’s so popular, I’d recommend getting here an hour before the sun actually sets to secure your spot, otherwise you might find yourself standing for the duration of the sunset.
 You should also leave pretty much as soon as the sun dips behind the horizon to avoid the huge traffic jams that often occur as the crowd leaves.
 You can park here or use Uber, but it might take your driver a while to reach you on the way back into town.

-If you haven’t got your own wheels, you can also do a hop on hop off sunset tour to Signal Hill through City Sightseeing, so that all of the transport is taken care of for you.
+If you haven’t got your own wheels, you can also book this affordable sunset bus tour to Signal Hill, so that all of the transport is taken care of for you!

 7) Table Mountain